bucky6/major-project/proposal.md

 - Boss
 - NPC's to interact with
 - Box at the bottom of screen to display text
-- Weapons and other items for player to pick up

 ## Nice to have list